raspberrypilearning/3D-scene/en/step_7.md

 set [pitch v] effect to (beat)
 ```

-Play the sound in a separate forever loop so that the pitch will change immediately rather than waiting until the sound is done:
+Play the sound in a separate `forever`{:class="block3control"} loop so that the pitch will change immediately rather than waiting until the sound has finished playing:

 ```blocks3
 when flag clicked